jamesh14/jamesh14/README.md

 ### Hi there 👋
-My name is James, I'm a postgraduate Computer Science student at the University of Sydney (2025–2027), passionate about vibe coding.
+My name is James.
+I'm a postgraduate Computer Science student at the University of Sydney (2025–2027), passionate about vibe coding.

+📍 Located in Sydney, Australia 🦘

-- 🌱 Currently learning: Full-stack development, data structures and algorithms.
+- 🌱 Currently learning: Full-stack development, data structures, and algorithms.
 - 🛠️ Past experience: Personal and tech projects developed during university.
 - 🔍 Interested in: Software development, AI, and game development.

 ---